-If you do something for someone, they feel obliged to repay the favor.
+People repay your favors to them.
+If you do someone a favor, they feel obliged to repay the favor in some way.
 People feel a strong obligation to repay favors, gifts, invitations and the like.
 This powerful principle, applying in every society on earth, stems from the Golden Rule: “Do unto others as you would have them do unto you.”
 It is the powerful psychological principle of reciprocity, that Professor Robert Cialdini, author of Influence: Science and Practice discusses in his book and in his website, influenceatwork.com.

 Each of us has been taught to live up to the rule, and each of us knows that other people expect us to abide by it.
 If we don’t repay a favor at some stage, the other person will react badly.